-Neither UnitedHealthcare nor the Plan Administrator directly employs any practicing physicians nor any Hospital personnel or physicians.
-These health care providers are independent contractors and are not the agents or employees of UnitedHealthcare.
-UnitedHealthcare shall be deemed not to be a health care provider with respect to any services performed or rendered by any such independent contractors.
+Neither Capital Health Plan nor the Plan directly employs any practicing physicians nor any Hospital personnel or physicians.
+These health care providers are independent contractors and are not the agents or employees of Capital Health Plan.
+Capital Health Plan shall be deemed not to be a health care provider with respect to any services performed or rendered by any such independent contractors.
 Participating Providers maintain the physician/patient relationship with Health Plan Members and are solely responsible for the recommendation and selection of all Medical Services which Participating Providers render to their patients who are Health Plan Members.
-UnitedHealthcare has no authority or ability to influence the decisions of health care providers in determining the care their patients require.
-Therefore, neither UnitedHealthcare nor the Plan Administrator shall be liable for any negligent act or omission committed by any independent practicing physicians, nurses or medical personnel, nor any Hospital or health care facility, their personnel, other health care professionals or any of their employees or agents who may, from time to time, provide Medical Services to a Health Plan Member.
+Therefore, neither Capital Health Plan nor the Plan shall be liable for any negligent act or omission committed by any independent practicing physicians, nurses, or medical personnel, nor any Hospital or health care facility, their personnel, other health care professionals or any of their employees or agents who may, from time to time, provide Medical Services to a Health Plan Member.

-Furthermore, neither UnitedHealthcare nor the Plan Administrator shall be vicariously liable for any negligent act or omission of any of these independent health care professionals who treat a Health Plan Member of the Plan.
+Furthermore, neither Capital Health Plan nor the Plan shall be vicariously liable for any negligent act or omission of any of these independent health care professionals who treat a Health Plan Member of the Plan.